Our History

 2020s

-Year 2020 higlighted BNDES’s ability to act anti-cyclically.
-The Bank’s contribution to expand credit, especially for micro, small and medium-sized companies (MSMEs), and maintain jobs and income reinforced the Bank’s role in improving the lives of Brazilians.
+Year 2020 higlighted BNDES’s ability to act counter-cyclically.
+The Bank’s contribution to expand credit, especially for small and medium-sized companies (SMEs), and maintain jobs and income reinforced the Bank’s role in improving the lives of Brazilians.